What Makes a Brand Recognisable? (Research-Backed Insights)

 Snickers Hunger Bars.
 Image source: Ad Week

-In the Ipsos report, only 6% of taglines achieved gold status.
+According to the Ipsos report, only 6% of them achieved gold status.
+That’s surprisingly low—especially considering how much time brands spend crafting the perfect phrase.

 Surprisingly, rhyme and length have little effect on distinctiveness.